sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/spec.md

 ## UI/UX prototype

 If your product has a user interface, you can make some preliminary sketches of the user interface and the site map.

+## Embrace the change

+Agile is built around elastic and adaptive mechanisms.
+The Spec is a living document; nothing more, nothing less.
+This guide is also just a guide, not a *must obey or suffer for infinity* type of scripture.
+Also, Scrum methodology is not something you need to follow to the letter.
+Don't be a purist, be a pragmatist.

+Your Team has multiple members with fully functional brains; trust yourselves and your team members!
+If something doesn't work, adapt.
+Do not try to "manage" the change, but **embrace the change**!

 [^d7ae54]: Wiegers K & Beatty J. 2013. *Software Requirements (3rd. ed.)*.
 Microsoft Press.